Scarabaeus1031/NEXAH/README.md

 And more recently:

-> these structures are not only observable —
+these structures are not only observable —
-> they can begin to be **used for controlled movement**
+they can begin to be **used for controlled movement within the field**

 ---